 Fr.
 Rodenfels, the fifth pastor, came to St. Andrew for two years.
 In that time, he spearheaded the parish effort in the diocesan-wide “Challenge in Changing Times” campaign.
 This campaign generated an additional $1.3 million in funds, half of which was returned to the parish.
 These funds were used for a number of parish projects and the remainder was directed toward the reduction of the parish debt, which by the end of 2000 was $1.725 million.
 In October 2000, Fr.
 Rodenfels took a leave of absence and shortly after resigned as pastor.
 Today, Fr.
 Rodenfels serves as Pastor of the Church of the Resurrection in New Albany, succeeding Msgr.
 Grimes, who died on Good Friday 2003.

 In November 2000, Bishop Griffin appointed Fr.
 Michael Watson, another former associate pastor, as the sixth pastor.
 Fr.
-Watson initiated significant community building events and activities within the parish, including a parish festival and a Master Plan Committee which led to a strategic plan for the parish.
+Watson initiated significant community-building events and activities within the parish, including a parish festival and a Master Plan Committee which led to a strategic plan for the parish.
 He also initiated the parish-wide RENEW program.

-In 2005, the parish commemorated its 50th anniversary with a number of activities including a Mass celebrated by Bishop Campbell, retirement of the parish debt, and acquisition of the former Masonic Lodge on Reed Road, now called the Bryce Eck Activity Center.
+In 2005, the parish commemorated its 50th anniversary with a number of activities including a Mass celebrated by Bishop Campbell, the retirement of the parish debt, and the acquisition of the former Masonic Lodge on Reed Road, now called the Bryce Eck Activity Center.
 In 2006, this building underwent a major renovation and currently serves parishioners as a beautiful and hospitable space for activities, including senior activities, youth ministry, the St. Andrew Preschool as well as a myriad of special events.

 The desire to grow and thrive as a parish has continued into its second 50 years.
 After several years of strategic planning, assessment and prayer, St. Andrew Parish entered another era of growth and development.
 In 2010, the school cafeteria was completely renovated and in 2011, the hallways and restrooms adjacent to the cafeteria were updated to make these areas ADA compliant.
 These updates paved the way to what would ultimately become the St. Andrew Parish Capital Campaign, “Called to Be…A Distinctive Family of Faith.”
 Kicked off in 2013, this comprehensive, two-phase renovation plan addressed several areas of need within the school and parish, including a complete renovation of the heating/cooling, plumbing, electrical and fire suppression systems; renovation of classrooms, administrative offices, corridors and restrooms; and a new multi-purpose room for school and parish use.

 Also in 2013, Bishop Frederick Campbell appointed Msgr.
 Stephan J. Moloney as St. Andrew Parish’s seventh pastor.
 Msgr.
-Moloney grew up in Ada, OH, graduated from Ada High School in 1974 and in 1978, graduated with a B.A. from the Pontifical College Josephinum.
+Moloney grew up in Ada, Ohio, graduated from Ada High School in 1974 and in 1978, graduated with a B.A. from the Pontifical College Josephinum.
 Ordained in 1982, Msgr.
 Moloney has served parishes throughout central Ohio.
 In addition to serving parishes throughout the diocese, Monsignor has held numerous positions for the Diocese of Columbus, first as Vice Chancellor, Vicar for Spiritual Life, and ultimately, Chancellor and Vicar General, a position he continues to hold today.

 Through the working of the Holy Spirit and the blessing of the Infant of Prague, good things will happen that will enhance the life of the parish.